Philippine Herbal Medicine Logo

 Yerba Buena

-The leaves, flowers, seeds and root of Lagundi can all be used as herbal medicine.
+The roots of this shrub are also used as treatment for rheumatism, dyspepsia, boils, and leprosy.
+The leaves, flowers, seeds, and root of Lagundi can all be used as herbal medicine.
 A decoction is made by boiling the parts of the plant and taken orally.
 Today, Lagundi is available in capsule form and syrup for cough.
+For its part, the flowers are recommended as a cardiac tonic, as cure for liver diseases, and other internal disorders such as diarrhea and cholera.
+The lagundi plant also has anti-inflammatory functions, and its cooling effects are ideal as treatment for skin diseases such as leprosy, scabies, measles and insect bites.

 Plant Description: The Lagundi plant can grow up to five meters tall.
 It can be described as a cross between a shrub and a tree with a single woody stem (trunk).
-Lagundi's distinctive feature are the pointed leaves with five leaflets set like a hand.
+One of Lagundi's distinctive features is its pointed leaves with five leaflets set like a hand.

 Lagundi tablets (300 mg) are available from the Department of Health's Philippine Institute of Traditional and Alternative Health Care (PITAHC) Telephone # (632) 727-6199.